Waymo Driverless Taxi Recall Lawsuit | 2025 Latest Updates

 Start My Free Case Review

-The Waymo lawsuit centers around personal injury claims resulting from accidents involving Waymo’s self-driving taxis.
+The Waymo legal claims center around personal injury claims resulting from accidents involving Waymo’s self-driving taxis.
 Victims allege that Waymo’s autonomous vehicles malfunctioned, failed to recognize hazards, or made unsafe maneuvers, causing injury.
-These lawsuits may involve:
+These legal claims may involve:

 • Failure of the autonomous system to stop for pedestrians or cyclists